mithi/hexy/README.md

 $ python -m hexy.demo.demo3
 ```

-sample usage when running python interpreter from anywhere in your system...
+Sample usage when running python interpreter from anywhere in your system...

 ```
 >>> from hexy.robot.hexapod import Hexapod